heutelbeck/streamdeck-fritz/README.md

 In the Release folder, you can find the file `net.heutelbeck.streamdeck.fritz.streamdeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

+# Configuration remarks:

+* The username is a required parameter.
+The default username is automatically generated and you can find it in the FRITZ!Box UI in the matching section of the System menu.
+* The Actor ID should be entered without spaces

 # Source code

 The Sources folder contains the source code of the plugin.